yale-redcap/yes3-exporter/documents/userguide.md

 <img src="media/action_icons.png"  width="300px">

 The YES3 icon at the far right is not technically a YES3 Exporter action icon, rather it is a link that will take you to the YES3 page on our REDCap portal website.
-There you will find information about the history, goals and plans of the YES3 initiative.
+There you will find information about the background, goals and plans of the YES3 initiative.

 ### Help panels